DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} autonomous driving, perception has always been a crucial stage as it is important to understand the surrounding before making any decisions \cite{av_vision0}\cite{avisionx}\cite{avisiony}\cite{avisionz}.
-A model can perceive the environment by performing many kinds of vision tasks such as object detection, semantic segmentation, and depth estimation \cite{obj_det}\cite{sem_seg}\cite{matsuzaki}\cite{segx}\cite{dep_est}.
-To achieve a better performance, a lot of works have been proposed to improve scene understanding capability such as feeding a sequence of RGB images \cite{seg_seq}, training with multi-task learning paradigm \cite{mtl}, and using sensor fusion techniques \cite{sensor_fuse0} such as combining RGB images with dynamic vision sensor (DVS) images \cite{rgbdvs} or with depth (RGBD) images \cite{rgb_d}.
+Perceiving environment has always been a crucial stage in navigation systems as it is important to understand the surrounding before making any decisions \cite{av_vision0}\cite{avisionx}\cite{avisiony}\cite{avisionz}.
+A model can perceive the environment by performing many kinds of vision tasks such as semantic segmentation and depth estimation \cite{obj_det}\cite{sem_seg}\cite{matsuzaki}\cite{segx}\cite{dep_est}.
+To achieve a better performance, a lot of works have been proposed to improve scene understanding capability such as feeding a sequence of RGB images \cite{seg_seq}, training with multi-task learning paradigm \cite{mtl}\cite{mtl_tii}, and using sensor fusion techniques \cite{sensor_fuse0} such as combining RGB images with dynamic vision sensor (DVS) images \cite{rgbdvs}, depth (RGBD) images \cite{rgb_d}, or even radar \cite{senfus_tie}.
 However, since these approaches rely on cameras, their performance may decrease or even fail under poor illumination conditions where everything is not clearly visible.
 One example of a camera-powered model for autonomous driving is our previous work namely DeepIPC (Deeply Integrated Perception and Control) \cite{deepipc}.
 Concisely, DeepIPC perceives the environment based on the captured RGBD images and drives the vehicle following a set of route points.
 However, its drivability decrease under low-light conditions as the camera is heavily affected by the illumination changes.
 Thus, an alternative sensor that is robust against illumination changes such as LiDAR is needed to perform a stable observation \cite{lidar1}\cite{lidar3}\cite{lidar4}.